Hexagram 58DuìLake

 Failure modesSeeking pleasure from without (line 3) · trusting the corrupter (line 5)

 Two failure modes cluster around this hexagram and both follow from breaking the Tuan’s firm-centre / yielding-edge condition.
-The first is the line-3 chase pattern: 來兌 — coming-joy — the actor sources the pleasure from outside the centred position and leans outward across the relational distance.
+The first is the line-3 chase pattern: 來兌 — coming-joy — the mover sources the pleasure from outside the centred position and leans outward across the relational distance.
 The outward-chasing pattern is what produces the deal that you keep restating to make sound more attractive than it is, the partnership where the terms sweeten each round, the collaboration where the warmth grows in inverse proportion to the substance.
 Line 3 names misfortune without softening because the entire hexagram’s decision logic depends on the centred interior holding while the surface stays open.
-If the actor has flipped the direction of joy, no other discipline in the hexagram can compensate.
+If the mover has flipped the direction of joy, no other discipline in the hexagram can compensate.

 The second failure mode is the more subtle line-5 pattern: 孚于剝 — trusting the stripping-away.
-This is the failure mode that catches the operator who has done lines 1 through 4 well.
+This is the failure mode that catches the mover who has done lines 1 through 4 well.
 The danger is the gradual extension of well-earned confidence to a figure inside the exchange whose alignment has begun to shift toward the corruption pattern of Hexagram 23.
-The trust is real and earned; the figure has changed; the actor has not downgraded yet.
+The trust is real and earned; the figure has changed; you have not downgraded yet.
 The corrective is precise rather than dramatic: a private, internal downgrade of confidence applied to the specific figure whose behaviour fits the stripping-away pattern, before the figure completes the corruption work.
 The line 1 counterfeit warmth, the line 6 seduction-joy, and the broader pattern of the noble person who hardens into a technique for moving rooms are all downstream of these two failures going untreated.

 Application & adjacentQuestion shape · Hexagram 57 pair · Eight pure trigrams family

 The canonical adjacent reading is H57 Wind itself, and the two hexagrams form one of the cleanest operational pairs in the received Yijing.
-Wind enters: subtle, repeated, indirect influence that succeeds when the actor is willing to penetrate gradually under the surface.
+Wind enters: subtle, repeated, indirect influence that succeeds when the mover is willing to penetrate gradually under the surface.
 Lake meets: direct, visible, mutually-confirming exchange that succeeds when both parties can anchor centred interiors at the open edge.
-Reading 58 without 57 tends to produce actors who default to open exchange even where indirect persistence would work better — the relationship breaks under the weight of explicit confrontation when subtle steady pressure was the right tool.
-Reading 57 without 58 produces the inverse failure: actors who default to indirect influence even where the situation actually requires both parties to see and confirm out loud, and the work never reaches the substantive alignment open exchange would have produced.
+Reading 58 without 57 tends to produce movers who default to open exchange even where indirect persistence would work better — the relationship breaks under the weight of explicit confrontation when subtle steady pressure was the right tool.
+Reading 57 without 58 produces the inverse failure: movers who default to indirect influence even where the situation actually requires both parties to see and confirm out loud, and the work never reaches the substantive alignment open exchange would have produced.
 The pair tells a complete arc: when to enter underneath, when to meet at the open surface.

 Lake also sits inside the eight pure-trigram family — the eight hexagrams where the same trigram is doubled (H1 乾, H2 坤, H29 坎, H30 離, H51 震, H52 艮, H57 巽, H58 兌).
 Pure-trigram hexagrams are the structural backbone of the Yijing’s palace system, and each names a primary mode without modulation.
 Lake in this family names the unmodulated open-exchange mode — Dui as itself, with no other trigram softening or sharpening the pattern.
 When Lake comes up in a cast as the original hexagram (not as a transformation), the situation is asking for the pure form of open exchange rather than a hybridised version.
 The discipline named at the Tuan — firm centre, yielding edge — must be honoured at full intensity.
 Diluting it to match a more comfortable mixture is itself the failure the line texts are guarding against.

-Lake is also unusually demanding about the actor’s own alignment.
+Lake is also unusually demanding about your own alignment.
 The hexagram references — trust — twice across the line texts (line 2’s trust-joy and line 5’s misdirected trust), and the two occurrences mark the spine of the hexagram’s decision logic: trust granted to the right interior at line 2 produces the load-bearing joy; trust extended to the corrupter at line 5 produces the danger that the open posture cannot defend against.
-If the actor cannot reliably distinguish the two directions of confidence — toward a centred interior versus toward a figure whose interior has shifted — the conditions for line 4’s separation work will not be there yet, no matter how clean the exchange looks at the surface.
+If you cannot reliably distinguish the two directions of confidence — toward a centred interior versus toward a figure whose interior has shifted — the conditions for line 4’s separation work will not be there yet, no matter how clean the exchange looks at the surface.

 Sources